Skip to main content

 docker logs otel-collector 2>&1 | grep -i "apache"

-# Verify server-status endpoint responds
+# server-status responds in machine-readable form

-curl -s http://localhost/server-status?auto
+curl -s http://localhost:80/server-status?auto

 Troubleshooting